zulip/zulip/docs/documentation/api.md

 This document explains the system for documenting [Zulip's REST API](https://zulipchat.com/api/rest).
-This documentation is an essential resource both for users and Zulip developers, and we a carefully designed system for both displaying it and helping ensure it stays up to date as Zulip's API changes.
+This documentation is an essential resource both for users and Zulip developers.
+We carefully designed a system for both displaying it and helping ensure it stays up to date as Zulip's API changes.

 Our API documentation is defined by a few sets of files: